-Presented below are the variables used to:
+The variables used are presented below.

-USARit = the USA ratio of country i during time t, calculated based on the following Eq. which is based on Eq.
+USARit = the USA Ratio of country i during time t, calculated based on the following equation, which is based on Eq.
 (1):

 (2) USAR = 1-β/(M/W),

-where, USAR is the USA ratio of a specific country, β is the total minus USA equity holdings divided by the total equity holdings of the country's investors, M is the world market minus USA market capitalization, and W is the world market value.
+In this equation, USAR is the USA Ratio of a specific country, β is the total minus U.S. equity holdings divided by the total equity holdings of the country’s investors, M is the world market minus U.S. market capitalization, and W is the world market value.
 We calculated USAR for the end of 2019 and for the end of June 2020 for 52 countries using data from the IMF, The World Bank and WFE.
 The IMF data we used is based on the CPIS (Coordinated Portfolio Investment Survey).

 GLOBi= Globalization index for country i.
-Data for the social globalization is based using The KOF index of globalization introduced by Dreher (2006) is a broadly used index of globalization in the literature (e.g., Vogli et al., 2014; Gygli et al., 2019, Riff and Yagil 2020).
-We examined the impact of total globalization index (TOGI) and its three dimensions: social globalization index (SOGI), economic globalization (ECGI), and political globalization (POGI).
-Social globalization includes data on personal contact, information flows and data on cultural proximity, economic globalization includes data such as trade in goods and services and financial investments and restrictions and political globalization includes data such as the number of embassies in the country and memberships in international organizations.
+Data for the social globalization is based using The KOF index of globalization introduced by Dreher (2006), which is a broadly used index of globalization in the literature (e.g., Gygli et al., 2019; Riff and Yagil 2020; Vogli et al., 2014).
+We examined the impact of the total globalization index (TOGI) and its three dimensions: the social globalization index (SOGI), economic globalization (ECGI), and political globalization (POGI).
+Social globalization includes data on personal contact, information flows, and data on cultural proximity.
+Economic globalization includes data such as trade in goods and services, financial investments and restrictions, and political globalization includes data such as the number of embassies in the country and memberships in international organizations.
 See Appendix C for globalization indices structure, variables, and weights.

 We also included economic control variables and cultural control variables in our analysis:

-Economic control variables include:
+Economic control variables include the following.

 GDPi is the yearly change in GDP per capita (data source: the World Bank).
-INFit is the yearly inflation rate of country i at time t (data source: the World Bank), and MRi and lagMRi are the market returns and one-year lagged market return of each country for the observed period, based on the S&P global equity indices (Data source: the World Bank).
-Type is a dummy variable representing the country type, where 1 is developing and 2 is for developed country (Data source: The Department of Economic and Social Affairs of the United Nations Secretariat).
+INFit is yearly inflation rate of country i at time t (data source: the World Bank), and MRi and lagMRi are the market returns and one-year lagged market return of each country for the observed period, based on the S&P global equity indices (Data source: the World Bank).
+Type is a dummy variable representing the country type, where 1 is for developing and 2 is for developed countries (Data source: The Department of Economic and Social Affairs of the United Nations Secretariat).
 GDP is expected to have a positive correlation with USAR.
-A positive relationship between GDP and USAR fits the size bias hypothesis that wealthier investors can increase their foreign holdings, since they can obtain foreign information more easily (Barron and Ni, 2008).
-We assume that inflation will have a negative correlation with USAR, in line with Cooper and Kaplanis’s (1994) findings that inflation risk hedging has a positive relationship with investors bias to invest in local assets.
-We expect to observe that lagged stock market returns are negatively correlated with USAR, in accordance with return chasing behavior (Chan et al. 2005).
+A positive relationship between GDP and USAR fits the size bias hypothesis that wealthier investors can increase their foreign holdings, since they can more easily obtain foreign information (Barron and Ni, 2008).
+We assume that inflation will have a negative correlation with USAR, consistent with Cooper and Kaplanis’s (1994) findings that inflation risk hedging has a positive relationship with investors’ tendency to invest in local assets.
+We expect to observe that lagged stock market returns are negatively correlated with USAR, in accordance with return-chasing behavior (Chan et al. 2005).